mkassab2015/BlockchainEngineering/README.md

 # BlockchainEngineering
 Supplemental Materials for the Manuscript  "Evolving Competencies in Blockchain Engineering: A Longitudinal Replication Study"

 The repository enables transparent replication, reuse, and secondary analysis of all data and results presented in the paper.

-This repository contains the supplementary materials for the study:

-> **From Experimentation to Maturity: The Changing Competencies of Blockchain Engineers**
-> Submitted to *ICSE 2026 – WETSEB Workshop*

 All data, tables, and analysis summaries provided here support the results and figures discussed in the paper.

 ---